 Video Interview Tips – Posture & Tone of Voice

-Here at Sky Jellyfish we have talked before that if your video marketing is perceived well, you’ll be received well, there’s more to that, read on.
+Here at Sky Jellyfish Video we have talked before that if your video marketing is perceived well, you’ll be received well, there’s more to that, read on.

-And here is some of it: how you sit or stand in your video production, your posture, and your tone of voice also affects how people perceive you and your video.
+How you sit or stand in your video production, your posture, and your tone of voice also affects how people perceive you and your video.
 We want to appeal to your target audience, and avoid pulling focus from the message of your video.
 That means to learn what you’re going to say so you don’t stammer or um and ah, have a straight posture that projects confidence and comfort, and speak clearly and loud but not too loud.

 Think about how you would sound and look if you were successful and confident, and act like that person would.
 Or if you are already, skip to the next blog entry.